MultiSafepay/docs/content/integrations/magento-1.md

 Release date: Oct 4, 2022

 ### Added
-+ DAVAMS-528: Add AliPay+ payment method
++ DAVAMS-528: Add Alipay+ payment method

 ### Fixed
 + PLGMAGONE-757: Fixed issue to ensure all payment methods display in the checkout, related to the case sensitivity declaration in the config.xml file